MrWalshy/Go2UtilityProgram/readme.md

 - [X] Populate form fields with the currently set values
 - [ ] AutoTDP and AutoTSP features (need to hook into some other tool like hwinfo for data)
 - [ ] GPU clock limit (ryzenadj?)

+## Attributions

+- [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) library used for interfacing with the Ryzen SMU, licensed under the GNU Lesser General Public License v3.0.